opendocsg/slw-judgments-backfill/2009_SGHC_273/report.md

  Note: This is an important document.
 You are advised to seek independent legal advice before signing and sign only if you want to be legally bound.
 By signing, you acknowledge that you fully understand the terms and conditions and the legal implications of this document.

-15     In _Stephan Machinery Singapore Pte Ltd v Oversea-Chinese Banking Corp Ltd_ [2000] 2 SLR 191 (“ _Stephan Machinery_ ”), the court when similarly confronted with a plaintiff who alleged that he did not receive the standard terms of the defendant bank, dismissed the plaintiff’s allegations in the following terms at [4] to [6]:
+15     In _Stephan Machinery Singapore Pte Ltd v Oversea-Chinese Banking Corp Ltd_ <span class="citation">[2000] 2 SLR 191</span> (“ _Stephan Machinery_ ”), the court when similarly confronted with a plaintiff who alleged that he did not receive the standard terms of the defendant bank, dismissed the plaintiff’s allegations in the following terms at [4] to [6]:

  In the pleadings and at the trial, the plaintiffs took the position that they did not admit that a copy of the Terms and Conditions For Current Account was given to them.
 Mr Reeg in evidence said he did not recall receiving a copy of the Terms and Conditions For Current Accounts.
 The first time he saw the document was when his solicitor showed it to him, after the action had commenced...